SoCalledChristian/socalledchristian.github.io/cheat-sheets/sola-scriptura.md

 title: Sola Scriptura's Slippery Slope
 ---

-Three main arguments against the Protestant doctrine of Sola Scriptura:
+Three main arguments against the doctrine of Sola Scriptura:

 1. Availability: it took several centuries to finalize the New Testament, and even longer for regular people to obtain it for themselves<br><br>
 2. Anarchy: complicated and confusing material + personal interpretation = a fractured religion<br><br>